Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-The male shooter entered a business at the Riverside Tech Park, causing people inside to flee, but it was unclear if the shooting took place inside or outside, Frederick Police Chief Jason Lando said.
+The man entered a business at the Riverside Tech Park, causing people inside to flee, but it was unclear if the shooting took place inside or outside, Frederick Police Chief Jason Lando said.

-After the shooting, the man drove about 10 minutes to Fort Detrick, where he was shot by police who followed him onto the base, Lando said.

-The Navy did not release further details.
-A statement from the Pentagon just said that an "active shooting incident" on the base involved a Navy medic who was later killed.
+After the shooting, the medic drove about 10 minutes to Fort Detrick, where he was shot by base personnel, Lando said at a news conference.
+The U.S. Navy released an initial statement saying there was an "active shooter incident" at Fort Detrick "involving U.S. sailors" and that the shooter, a Navy medic assigned to the base, was killed.
+Fort Detrick officials later confirmed that the man who was killed on base was the same person who shot the two people at the business park.

+The two people who were shot at the business park were critically wounded and flown to a hospital, Lando said.

 Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-Note: This story has been edited to correct that base personnel, not police, shot suspect. ___